snifflogic/python-basic/README.md

 - `basic.py`  - a class representing the Basic device.
 - `example.py` - a script demonstrating how to use the Basic class

+# Packages
+- [pyserial](https://pyserial.readthedocs.io/en/latest/) - for communicating with the Basic.

 # Bugs
 If you've discovered a bug, please open an issue.
 Write what is your device and operating system and what version of Python you're using.
 Please add your code.